 - arts centres, theatres, other arts venues and arts festivals;

-The engagement is required to be related to an applicant’s air of expertise and/or also his/her professional qualifications.
-And the applicant needs to be full-time employed/profession overseas.
-Keeping in view the nature of the engagement, the applicant needs to be employed overseas as a member of that country’s national/public aviation authority, for instance, Federal Aviation Authority (FAA) in the USA.
+The permitted paid engagement of an air pilot needs to relate to his/her expertise and professional qualifications.
+And the pilot should be full-time employed as a professional overseas.
+Perferably, as a member of his/her country’s national/public aviation authority.
+For instance, the Federal Aviation Authority (FAA) in the USA.

-In addition to dispute resolution work and advocacy, lawyers are permitted to take an active role in the work relating to the preparation of a hearing that may require one or more preparatory visits.
+Certainly, a qualified lawyer includes a counsel, solicitor, advocate, attorney and barrister.
+In addition to dispute resolution work and advocacy, a qualified lawyer can also take an active role in the work relating to the preparation of a hearing that may require one or more preparatory visits.

-If the immigration officer is clear from either the invitation or other information that the case is going to last longer than one (1) month, then clarification regarding an applicant’s involvement will be required for the entire duration.
-If an applicant is required for the entire duration of more than one-month longer duration, then the application is probably going to be refused.
-Reason: the applicant is not genuinely seeking entry to the UK for a duration no longer than one (1) month.
+If the immigration officer is clear from either the invitation or other information that the case is going to last longer than one month then may solicit clarification regarding an applicant’s involvement for the entire duration.
+However, if an applicant’s involvement is for more than one-month longer then is likely to refuse the application.
+Perhaps, with a refusal reason that the applicant is not genuinely seeking entry to the UK on a PPE for a duration longer than one month.

 If an overseas lawyer is applying for PPE Visa to represent his/her client in a UK court then he/she needs to provide confirmation of the lawyer’s right to an audience (or ‘temporary call’).

-UK based agents/broadcasters are also allowed to invite individuals to undertake PPE in the UK.
+Moreover, UK based agents/broadcasters can invite individuals to undertake PPE in the UK.
 However, the inviting organisation needs to be legitimate.

 An arts professional includes fields across the performing and creative arts such as a traditional artist, a poet, a make-up artist, a photographer.